Meihua Sannong

 風聲、雨聲、讀書聲:聲聲入耳;家事、國事、天下事:事事關心。(明·顧憲成)

 Coming to qin, in addition to the mention of du shu sheng here in Meihua Sannnong and in Section 6 of the melody Xing Tan, there was also apparently once a setting of Da Xue called Du Shu Sheng, and there are also surviving tablatures for melodies called 讀書引 Du Shu Yin (1730, lyrics) and 讀書吟 Du Shu Yin (2: 1556 and a quite different version in 1590).
-See also the related comment with Du Yi.
+See also this image and the comments under Wei Bian.

 24. River Crossing (橫江 Heng Jiang)